The Mined World

 Iyla wrote his name down.
 She wrote it down in the only notebook she had with her, on the Lentar side, in the smallest careful letters she could manage, because she did not, at that moment, trust her hand to be steady at a normal size.
 She wrote: The boy on the step at the mouth of the dyers' street.
 Black hair.
 Step is the third from the left.
 Aunt was Saba.
 He does not yet have a name; ask, next time, what he would like.
 She showed it to him.
 He read it slowly.
 He said, "That's me," with the small grave satisfaction of a person being shown a door he had not known was there, and the air around him, very slightly, thickened, the way the air had thickened around the lamp on her first naming experiment, and he became, in a way she could not have described to anyone who had not stood in such a street, more present.

-She stood up.
-She walked the rest of the dyers' quarter.
-She made herself walk all of it, because she had decided, somewhere between the second vat and the third, that what she had to do today was inventory, and that inventory was a discipline, and that disciplines were performed in full or not at all.
+She made herself walk all of the dyers' quarter, because she had decided, somewhere between the second vat and the third, that what she had to do today was inventory, and that inventory was a discipline, and that disciplines were performed in full or not at all.

 The daughter who had sung while she stirred was not there.
 The vat she had stirred was there.
 The stool she had stood on, because Iyla had written her as small for her age, was there, kicked slightly to one side.
 There was, on the rim of the vat, a smear of indigo, dry now, which a person looking quickly would have taken for a stain, and which Iyla, looking slowly, recognised as the print of a thumb that had been there long enough to leave a print and was no longer there to leave any more.
 She wrote this down too.
 She wrote: indigo thumbprint, west vat, daughter of the third dyer, she sang, I did not write down what.
 She wrote it down because writing it down was, at this point, the only thing she had that was the opposite of what had been done.